 Configuring email and blocklists

-You can set up allowlists and blocklists in General settings.
+You can set up allowlists and blocklists in Settings → Workspace → Email and Meetings.
 Both exact matches and wildcards are supported.

 This gives you precise control over what information flows into your Clarify workspace while maintaining security and relevance.